Vicki Cooper

 agent: Camilla Chiverton - camilla@sternwild.com

-Vicki’s recent directing credits include Planet Sex with Cara Delevigne (Hulu/BBC), a provocative deep dive into sex, gender, and sexuality.
-She’s currently collaborating with legendary broadcaster David Dimbleby on a counterintuitive critique of the British Monarchy for the BBC.
+Vicki Cooper is an award-winning director and executive producer renowned for bold, emotionally resonant storytelling.
+Vicki’s recent directing credits include ‘Planet Sex with Cara Delevingne’ (Hulu/BBC), a provocative deep dive into sex, gender, and sexuality; and ‘What’s the Monarchy For?’
+(BBC) a collaboration with legendary broadcaster David Dimbleby; a subversive critique of the Monarchy’s power, wealth, and ultimately their survival.

-From Parliament to prime time, Vicki’s films deliver genuine impact.
-The Cruel Cut (Channel 4) helped force a national reckoning on female genital mutilation and earned nominations from BAFTA, Amnesty, Broadcast, and AIB, as well as a Grierson shortlist.
-Jamie’s Sugar Rush (Channel 4) and What Are We Feeding Our Kids?
+From Parliament to prime time, Vicki enjoys delivering films that create genuine impact.
+‘The Cruel Cut’ (Channel 4) helped force a national reckoning on female genital mutilation and earned nominations from BAFTA, Amnesty, Broadcast, and AIB.
+‘Jamie’s Sugar Rush’ (Channel 4) and ‘What Are We Feeding Our Kids?’
 (BBC One) ignited public debate and policy change on what we eat.
-With Olly Alexander: Growing Up Gay (BBC), she helped articulate the struggles of a generation grappling with identity and mental health.
+With ‘Olly Alexander: Growing Up Gay’ (BBC), she helped articulate the struggles of a generation grappling with identity and mental health.

 A respected mentor and industry advocate, Vicki is committed to nurturing emerging talent and amplifying underrepresented voices, including mentoring for BAFTA and supporting first-time female directors.